The Spiritual Centre.co.uk

 In ancient Celtic symbolism the Alder is both warrior and mystic: a guardian of secrets and a holder of deep transformation, balancing strength with sensitivity.
 Its presence teaches us when to step forward with resolve and when to listen with receptive awareness.

-(Alder - Ogham Tree Profile)
+(Alder Tree - Ogham Tree Profile)

 Bruce Clifton